Which Style Guide Should Authors Use: Chicago, AP or MLA?

 Tools and a Simple Workflow

 - Humanities essays or scholarly-leaning trade work.
-MLA.
+Use MLA.

 - Publisher provides a house style.
-Follow the house.
+Follow the house style.

-A quick gut check.
-Drafting a novel or memoir?
+As a rough guide: drafting a novel or memoir?
 Chicago.
-Sending a press release or a media bio?
+Sending a press release or media bio?
 AP.
-Building a reading list with in-text citations?
+Preparing a reading list with in-text citations?
 MLA.
-One project, one guide.
+Working with a publisher's rules?
+Their house style overrides your preference.

 Guardrails to Prevent Cross-Contamination